-Professional organizations use ethics policies to protect their certifications instead of promoting ethical behavior.
+Professional organizations use ethics policies to protect their certifications instead of promoting ethical be

 Every major security certification organization--ISACA, GIAC, (ISC)2 and ASIS--has some sort of ethics requirements, which at first blush appears good for both the security community and the world at large.
 After all, doctors and lawyers have ethics requirements.
 And Sarbanes-Oxley requires every employee of every covered company to annually sign off on what is effectively an ethics statement.

 However, these security organizations seem to use ethics requirements as more of an excuse to protect the certification rather than having any real interest in promulgating ethical behavior by their members or constituencies.

 These groups like to say that they certify knowledge, not qualifications for employment.
 However, aside from the Professional Certified Investigator (PCI) from ASIS, which requires the ability to identify potential ethical conflicts in investigations, none of the traditional information security certifications (CISSP, GIAC or CISM) has ethics as part of its curricula.
 Clearly, they don't view ethics as part of the day-to-day knowledge or skills necessary for a member of their organizations to do their job.

 The security certification groups also like to talk about how security people are in trusted positions and should be certified much like lawyers and doctors.
 Yet while doctors and lawyers in many states are required to have regular refresher courses in ethics, none of the security organizations requires that ethics be part of the continuing education units for recertification.
 They don't even ask for something as simple as annually re-signing the code of ethics.